ProtoSchool/protoschool.github.io/src/lessons/File-Basics/01-exercise.md

-Let's practice using this new lesson interface.
-First, upload a file by dropping it below or clicking to select it from your file explorer.
-Next, update the `run` function in the code editor to include `console.log(files)`.
-Open your inspector and select `console` before you hit the "submit" button.
+First, upload one or more files by dropping it below or clicking to make a selection from your file explorer.
+Next, in the code editor, remove the comment markers that precede `return files.length` within the `run` function, which will make the function calculate how many files have been uploaded.
+(The "length" of an array is the number of items it contains.)
+Open your inspector and select `console` before you hit the "Submit" button.
 What do you see?